By: Leanne Armstrong

 Putting visual thinking to work

-The key to benefiting from visual thinking, however, lies in recognizing that it’s an active process – not a passive one.
+The key to benefiting from visual thinking lies in recognizing that it’s an active process – not a passive one.

 Rather than just watching images float by, thinking visually involves working to: